 Note: A model that calculates runoff volume, such as SLAMM, P8, or an equivalent methodology may be used.
 For performance standards based on an average annual rainfall, specific rainfall files for five geographic locations around the state may be used.
-Information on how to access SLAMM and P8 and the rainfall files is available at: http://dnr.wi.gov/runoff/models/index.htm or by contacting the department's storm water management program at (608) 267-7694.
+Information on how to access SLAMM and P8 and the rainfall files is available from the department's storm water management program at (608) 267-7694.
 Use the most recent version of the model and the parameter files for Wisconsin users unless directed otherwise by the regulatory authority.